Growing our Workforce

 Section 3 is a federal program that requires recipients of certain federal funding, to provide job training, employment, and contracting opportunities for low- and very-low income residents in connection with federally-funded projects and activities in their neighborhoods.

 If you are a resident of a CDA-owned property or a low income resident in the metro area, you may be certified as a Section 3 resident.
 Any new full-time employment opportunity from Section 3 projects must be directed to Section 3 residents.
 Qualified residents will be placed on a list to receive notices for job openings covered by Section 3.

 To be placed on the list, please visit the Twin Cities Section 3 Collaborative and complete their online self-certification.
-The CDA is a member of the collaborative, and by participating, we can connect our Section 3 residents to a much wider variety of job opportunities from across the metro area.
+The CDA is a member of the collaborative run by the City of Saint Paul, and by participating, we can connect our Section 3 residents to a much wider variety of job opportunities from across the metro area.

 For businesses and contractors